 One of the trickiest aspects of finding real success with your business is learning how to market yourself.
-Even if you and your team are the very best at what you do and are miles ahead of your competitors when it comes to quality of service and expertise, if you don’t know how to grab the attention of prospective customers long enough for them to see that, it doesn’t matter how great your business is.
+Even if you and your team are the very best at what you do and are miles ahead of your competitors when it comes to quality of service and expertise, if you don’t know how to grab the attention of prospective clients long enough for them to see that, it doesn’t matter how great your business is.

 Marketing seems easy… until…You fail at it.
 If you can’t quite figure out what you’re doing wrong, I promise it’s not just you.
 There’s a reason big companies have dedicated marketing departments – marketing yourself well takes time, effort, and a keen understanding of who your audience is and how to appeal to them.
 It seems easy enough in theory, but for a lot of businesses, it all falls apart during the execution.

 Helping businesses who don’t have a team of marketing experts at their disposal figure out how to get the job done right anyway has become an impressive industry all on its own, and the Intivix team recently had the chance to learn from one of the best – Robin Robins.
 We took part in her marketing boot camp and realized that there was no way we could keep everything we learned there to ourselves.

 The event’s amazing panel of guest speakers offered some great information and insight.
 The change was a familiar theme across many of the presentations.
 Change is hard.
 A fear of or aversion to change means that many folks are perfectly comfortable staying mediocre at best rather than embracing change and putting in the time and effort needed to improve.
 As long as you’re comfortable, you aren’t motivated to change no matter how beneficial it would be.